dccuchile/wefe/docs/user_guide/measurement_user_guide.rst

 -  ``uppercase``: ``bool``.
 Indicates that the words are transformed to uppercase.
 -  ``titlecase``: ``bool``.
 Indicates that the words are transformed to titlecase.
 -  ``strip_accents``: ``bool``, ``{'ascii', 'unicode'}``: Specifies that the accents of the words are eliminated.
 The stripping type can be specified.
-True uses ‘unicode’ by default.
+True uses 'unicode' by default.
 -  ``preprocessor``: ``Callable``.
 It receives a function that operates on each word.
    In the case of specifying a function, it overrides the default preprocessor (i.e., the previous options stop working).